 Online tools allow us to provide high-quality professional development to meet the complex needs of today’s adult education professionals.

-We facilitate peer-to-peer collaboration and provide technical support to a network of states working to improve distance education and blended learning programming in adult education.
+The IDEAL Consortium facilitates peer-to-peer collaboration and provides technical support to a network of states working to improve distance education and blended learning programming in adult education.

 This blended professional development initiative focused on building the capacity of New England adult educators to incorporate technology into instruction.

 The EdTech Center developed a self-paced Career Coach Course for the Virginia Community College System that serves as the cornerstone for their Career Coach Certification.